-Line 32.
+Line 26.
 Estimated tax and prepayments

 Schedule ES-Estimated tax payments or other prepayments.
 Fill in the total estimated tax payments made before filing your Oregon return.
-Include any payments made with Form 20-V. Also include any refund applied from your previous year's tax return or an Oregon amended return on line 5.
-List name and FEIN of payer only if different from corporation filing this return.
+Include any payments made with Form OR-20-V. Also include any refund applied from your previous year's tax return or an Oregon amended return on line 5.
+List name and FEIN of the payer only if different from the corporation filing this return.
 On line 6, enter payments made with your extension or other prepayments.

 Claim of right credit.
 A claim of right exists when you're taxed on income and later find you have no right to that income and must repay it.
 Oregon allows a claim of right credit if your federal tax liability is computed under IRC §1341(a).
-See OAR 150-315.068 for more information on computing the credit.
+See ORS 315.068 and accompanying rules for more information on computing the credit.